 Will my travel plans change?

 If your travel plans change or you need to cancel a booking made through Amex Travel, you must contact American Express' helpline.
-If there are changes or cancelation fees, a representative will inform you of them.
+A representative will inform you of any changes or cancellation fees.
 Amex Travel generally allows a 24-hour cancellation window for most reservations.
-Throughout the COVID-19 pandemic, we've seen numerous airlines and hotel programs eliminate change and cancelation fees; however, you need to book directly with them to avail this flexibility.

 Can my Membership Rewards be redeemed for more value elsewhere?

-Membership Rewards are worth 1 cent per point on flights and 0.7 cents per point on hotel, cruise, and rental car reservations when redeemed on Amex Travel.
-Membership Rewards are typically redeemed at 2.14¢ per point by AwardWallet users when using Amex's transfer partners.
+When redeemed on Amex Travel, Membership Rewards are worth 1 cent per point on flights and 0.7 cents per point on hotel, cruise, and rental car reservations.
+AwardWallet users typically redeem them at 1.96¢ per point when using Amex's transfer partners.

 Essentially, the answer is yes, Membership Rewards can be redeemed for more value elsewhere.
-However, if you're looking to offset the cash cost of a booking, redeeming points via Amex Travel can be beneficial.
+However, if you want to offset the cash cost of a booking, redeeming points via Amex Travel can be beneficial.

 Should I book with Amex Travel?

 If the price is competitive, you're comfortable with the points and miles earnings (or lack thereof), and you understand the change and cancelation policies, booking through Amex Travel could be a great idea.
-If you might need to change your plans, prefer to take advantage of hotel status, or seek a more valuable return on your Membership Rewards redemption, booking elsewhere makes more sense.
+If you might need to change your plans, prefer to take advantage of hotel status, or seek a more valuable return on your Membership Rewards redemption, you should book elsewhere.

-When doing the math, make sure you understand the final price after any rebates.
-If you've found a great deal on a business-class flight and can get 35% of your points back with the Business Platinum Card, that changes the math.
-Take these benefits into account.
+When doing the math, ensure you understand the final price after any rebates.
+That math might change if you find a great deal on a business-class flight and can get 35% of your points back with the Business Platinum Card.
+Be sure to take these benefits into account.

 Bottom Line

-The Amex Travel portal is a convenient way to book travel.
-Offering a simple process and a way to redeem Membership Rewards, it's worth looking at the next time you plan a trip.
+The Amex Travel portal is a convenient way to book travel and definitely worth a look the next time you plan a trip.

 American Express cardholders can take advantage of many benefits affiliated with going through the portal, such as the International Airline Program, hotel experience credits, cruise perks, and more.